adarshagar211/pokocoin/README.md

 **Adarsh Agarwal**

-Project was built on a template which was legally bought but its customization , adding blue theme , design , character and creative angle can be contributed to my creative process.
+Project was customized , adding blue theme , design , character etc and can be attributed to author's creative process.

 * GitHub: https://github.com/adarshagar211